 How To Turn Yourself In

 out against you, or if you need to start a jail sentence, it is recommended that you follow the law and turn yourself in willingly.
 If it is for a warrant, go to the jail, and let them know that think that there is an outstanding arrest warrant out for you.
 The officer will verify that you have an outstanding arrest warrant, and if they verify that there is a warrant for your arrest, you will be taken into custody.
 If you are reporting to serve out your sentence, report to the jail at the time and date that the sentence order or court paperwork states.
 Ensure that you get don’t get there late, or they may decide to arrest you.
-Make sure that you only bring things that are allowed with you, for example a driver’s license or even photo ID, any prescription medication you might take, along with your doctor’s prescription, as well as a official sentencing order.
+Make sure that you only bring things that are allowed with you, for example a driver’s license or even photo ID, any prescription medication you might take, along with your doctor’s prescription, as well as an official sentencing order.

 To have visitors, you have to list each visitor’s full name to the jail.
 Your visitors will be put in the log as an approved visitor.
 Each and every visitor is required to provide acceptable photo identification.
-Visitors that arrives for visitation late or that does not have a visting order will not be allowed to visit the inmate.
+Visitors that arrives for visitation late or that does not have a visitation order will not be allowed to visit the inmate.

 Visitation procedures at Livingston County Jail frequently change, so make sure that you check the jail site before you try to go to visitation.